I Ran (So Far Away): Recording and composition

 Lead vocalist Mike Score says that there were two main sources of inspiration for "I Ran (So Far Away)".
 The members of A Flock of Seagulls would regularly visit Eric's Club in Liverpool, where one of the bands had a song called "I Ran".
-Score noted that because A Flock of Seagulls would rehearse right after returning from Eric's, the song title and chorus may have gotten stuck in his head.
+Score noted that because A Flock of Seagulls would rehearse right after returning from Eric's, the song title and chorus may have got stuck in his head.
 Another idea came from a poster at a Zoo Records office.
 The band had gone there with the intent of securing a recording contract, and they wanted to use the poster, which featured a man and a woman running away from a flying saucer, as the cover for their first album, A Flock of Seagulls (1982).
 This depiction also helped spark the song's unusual space-like lyrics.

 "I Ran (So Far Away)" was recorded at Battery Studios in London with producer Mike Howlett.
 It is a new wave and synth-pop song, with a run time of five minutes and seven seconds.
 According to the sheet music, the song moves at a quick tempo of 145 beats per minute.
-With a chord progression of A-G-A-G in the verses and F-G-A in the choruses, the song is written in the key of A minor.
+With a chord progression of Am-G-Am-G in the verses and F-G-Am in the choruses, the song is written in the key of A minor.
+The F-G-Am chord progression in the chorus is "distinctive and unusual in a pop song", but dates back to Romantic-era music.

 During the song's introduction and musical interludes, short guitar riffs are played, which make use of echo.
 Guitarist Paul Reynolds had joined the band after the music was already written, so the short guitar riffs were added for Reynolds to play.

-Lyrically, "I Ran (So Far Away)" is about a man who sees an attractive woman and attempts to run away from his feelings.
-Before this happens, the man sees an aurora in the sky, and he and the woman are abducted by aliens.
+In the lyrics, Score describes a young woman "highlighted against the Aurora Borealis [sic], apparently as if appearing from space".
+This explains why the women in the music video are wearing costumes consistent with a science fiction theme.
+Score is frightened by this woman and responds by running "so far away ... both night and day", but finally concludes that "[he] can't get away".
+In more abstract terms, the song can be interpreted as a "metaphorical acknowledgment that sometimes one cannot escape love and physical attraction".
+However, it is never explained in the song and the music video why the song is referring to one woman, but the music video shows two identically dressed women.